07 Feb Why Democrats Can’t Win Elections

 I could go on and on.
 Literally, I could.
 But then I’d sound like another whiny and rambling “Democrat”.
 Not my style.

 Even members of their own party – specifically Pete Buttigieg, South Bend, Indiana’s Mayor who ran for DNC chair – said “We don’t seem to have any strategic plan – we just go from one cycle to the next.”
 Pete is correct.
 Shame I couldn’t vote for him in the DNC chair’s race – because I know a bit about the importance of strategic planning – or so my clients tell me.
 Hey Tom Perez, vision is great, feel free to give me a shout if you find yourself struggling with the same ol same ol per making vision a reality.

 No wonder democrats can’t win elections.
 Trying to win an election without a clear and actionable strategy which all party leadership buys into is like trying to head north without a compass.
+Just tossing money at an election is a waste and can be seen as elitist and out of touch, an image problem that already exists for the Democrats, as ironic as that may seem to some.
 No wonder so many have abandoned the party.

 “Democrats have no agenda, no plan for the future, and no sense of leadership”

 – Former US Representative FL, Jeff Miller

 Executing a strategy is hard.
 Only 56% of strategic initiatives reach their goals or business intent.
 However – it’s an entirely different scenario when you don’t even have a clear and actionable strategy from the beginning.
 It’s difficult to get to where you want to be if you don’t even have a realistic plan supported by all for how you’re going to get there.

 So how can the DNC win in politics (and you win in business)?